-3. Include all of your debts.
-We want to make sure all your debts are in the DMP, even if you think you can manage that catalogue payment or want to keep your overdraft ‘for emergencies’.
-Sometimes you might have missed a debt from your plan, so be sure to let us know about any changes as soon as possible.
+Make sure all of your debts are included in the DMP, even if you think you can manage that catalogue payment or want to keep your overdraft ‘for emergencies’.
+Sometimes you might have missed a debt from your plan, so be sure to let your DMP provider know about any changes as soon as possible.